 An undergraduate science degree will not only help you expand your knowledge base in the field of science, it will help you develop intangible traits such critical thinking, effective communication, creativity and independent judgment.

-The pursuit and achievement of a bachelor of science degree allows us to discover new knowledge to better understand ourselves, the world and our place in it.
-Studying science at the undergraduate level also provides you with the knowledge needed to make important decisions, react to challenges and solve problems that threaten our planet or its various inhabitants.
+The pursuit and achievement of a bachelor of science degree allows you to discover new knowledge to better understand yourself, the world, and your place in it.
+Studying science at the undergraduate level also provides you with the knowledge needed to make important decisions, react to challenges, and solve problems that threaten our planet or its various inhabitants.

-Science Careers - Employable Skills of Science Graduates
+Employable Skills of Science Graduates

 Undergraduate science students are taught more than just how a lab functions; they are also taught many skills that employers both inside and outside the field of science are looking for.
 Take a look at the next set of job postings you come across.
 Do they all require specific degrees?
-Odds are that many won’t.
+Odds are that many of these job postings won’t.

 The following is a set of skills that you will gain as an undergraduate science student that you can apply to almost any career: